 This monumental church was designed by Michelangelo in 1561.
 It is 295 ft (90 m) long and 88 ft (27 m) wide, going 98 ft (30 m) in the air.
 It could have gone even higher, if Michalangelo had not leveled the floor with the street Continue reading Santa Maria degli Angeli e dei Martiri

-Continue reading Protestant Cemetery in Rome is the most densely populated area in the world
+Continue reading Protestant Cemetery in Rome is the most densely occupied area in the world